 In order to learn from peoples experiences, a Steering Group has been created consisting of people who have experienced food poverty and wish to share these experiences with the Fair Food Forum.

 It is hoped that this will increase the quality of grassroots services and food strategy across Moray working together to transform the situation and create food security.

 All enquiries are dealt with in the strictest confidence.
 Moray Foodbank is here to support you through your time of food crisis and ensure you receive all the help you are entitled to.

 If you or your family are experiencing a food crisis and need the support of the Moray Foodbank, please get in touch.
 All enquiries are dealt with in the strictest confidence.
-Feel free to contact with us via email or on the telephone.
+Enquiries regarding referrals to the Foodbank should be sent to firstname.lastname@example.org.
 Office hours: 9.00am - 1.00pm Mon - Fri

 Moray Foodbank is a Scottish Charitable Incorporated Organisation (SCIO) Charity Number SC042997